Nauru Entry Requirements

 Documents to Have Ready

-Must be valid for at least 6 months beyond your intended departure date from Nauru.
-Should have at least one blank page for entry stamp.
+Must be valid for at least 6 months beyond the date of entry and have at least one blank page for the visa stamp.

-Evidence of adequate financial means to support yourself during your stay (bank statements, cash, credit cards).
+Evidence you can support yourself during your stay (e.g., bank statements, cash).

 Tips for Smooth Entry